mozilla/glean/docs/user/adding-new-metrics.md

 If the timing at which the metric is sent in the ping needs to closely match the timing of the metrics value, the best option is to use a [custom ping](pings/custom.html) to manually control when pings are sent.

+This is especially useful when metrics need to be tightly related to one another, for example when Metric A had value X during the exact same time frame as Metric B had value Y.  If these metrics were in different pings, with different measurement windows, it is much harder to do that kind of reasoning with much certainty.

 ### What should this new metric be called?

 #### Reuse names from other applications